kojodoc/kojodoc.github.io/concepts/scala-essentials.md

 * The `case class` keyword instruction allows you to create a [case class](../reference/scala.html#abstraction-case-class), which describes a composition of data.

 ### An Example
-Here's a program that brings all of these ideas together:
+Here's a program that brings a lot of these ideas together:
 ```scala
 clear()
 drawStage(ColorMaker.black)